Last Updated: March 07, 2025

 1. Apply for an IRS Payment Plan

 Payment plans allow you to pay off tax debts in smaller, more manageable installments over time.
 Based on factors like your overall tax debt, income level, and previous payment history, you may qualify for a short-term payment plan (paying over 120 days or less) or a long-term installment agreement (paying over several years).
-This prevents harsh collection actions as long as you stick to the agreed-upon payments.
+This prevents harsh collection actions as long as you stick to the agreed-upon payments and helps you pay down debt faster than if penalties continue to accumulate.

 2. Submit an Offer in Compromise